jeremy39c/peanut-butter-recipes-analysis/README.md

 ## Final Model

-STATE FEATURES ADDED AND WHY THEY ARE GOOD FOR DATA AND PREDICTION TASK (CAN'T JUST SAY THEY IMPROVED ACCURACY, INSTEAD TALK ABOUT WHY FEATURES IMPROVED MODEL'S PERFORMANCE); DESCRIBE CHOSEN MODELING ALGORITHM, HYPERPARAMETERS THAT PERFORMED BEST, METHOD USED TO SELECT HYPERPARAMETERS, OVERALL MODEL; DESCRIBE HOW FINAL PERFORMANCE IS IMPROVEMENT OVER BASELINE MODEL

 Adding onto the baseline model, the selected features include the previous features in addition to the protein, total fat, calories, and sodium columns, which are all quantitative and not encoded.
 These features were chosen based on